-BMX is cresting a wave again, some may argue that it never goes away, but with being an event in the Tokyo Olympics in 2021, it is beginning to boom again.
+BMX is cresting a wave again, some may argue that it never goes away, but with being an event in the Tokyo Olympics, it is beginning to boom again.

 Many companies want to jump on this wave and take your money, but which companies are offering you the 11 best BMX bikes available in 2023?

 If you don’t want to read the full article, we’ll break down how we have picked the models here for you.
 After the article, we have a few hints and tips to keep you safe out there when you’re learning how to ride.

 Editor’s Note: The article was updated in December 2022.
 As some of the bikes are out of stock, Luis added a few of his recommendations: Mafiabikes Madmain 20” Chrome Harry Main BMX Bike, We the people Reason 20” and We the people Crysis 20”.
 We’ll keep updating this article so make sure to bookmark this page.

 |Stolen Heist||The best all-round mix of affordability and parts||Sealed bearings|

 Massive tire clearance

 |Eastern Traildigger||The best BMX for dirt jumps||4130 frame|